 - Whether all our Redshift clusters are encrypted.

-- Whether provisioned EC2 instances are of certain instance type.
+- Whether provisioned EC2 instances are of a particular instance type.

-Most of these checks are shipped with AWS’s set of pre-baked rules, known as AWS Config Managed Rules.
-If the managed rules do not fulfil our use case, we could write custom rule using AWS Lambda functions.
-Using managed rules abstracts the details on the entire execution flow.
-The details surface once we start using custom rule.
+AWS Config also ships with a set of pre-baked rules, known as AWS Config Managed Rules.
+If these rules do not fulfil our use case, we could write custom rules using AWS Lambda functions, which require more effort.

-Whenever there are configuration changes on the resources that are monitored by AWS Config, it triggers the relevant rules to execute, evaluating whether the change causes any compliance deviations.
+AWS Config triggers the relevant rules to evaluate whether the configuration changes on monitored resources cause compliance deviations.
 When an AWS Config custom rule is triggered, AWS Config calls the custom rule’s Lambda function.
-This function then assumes its execution role, which is an AWS IAM role, to fetch the necessary details from AWS Config, run the evaluation checks, and when all is done, it posts the evaluation result back to AWS Config.
+This function then assumes its execution IAM role to fetch the necessary details from AWS Config, run the evaluation checks, and post the evaluation result to AWS Config.

 And that is the flow on how AWS Config, AWS Lambda, and AWS IAM work together in delivering AWS Config custom rule as an end-user feature.